yu2/100-days-of-code/r1-log.md

 ### R1D28 (9/12)
 Finished Weather app.
 Found out that click events weren't working because the z-indexes of the elements were below the body.

+### R1D29 (9/26)
+Finished a rough version of the Wikipedia Viewer that can fulfill the user stories, but haven't decided if I'm going to show more information about each result than just the title.
+Also need to add some more in the way of aethetics.